-Madison Metropolitan Sewerage District or MMSD means the publically owned treatment works and its facilities and operations.
+Madison Metropolitan Sewerage District or MMSD means the metropolitan sewerage district created under Wis.
+Stat.
+Ch.
+200 that provides service to municipalities in Dane county along with its treatment works, facilities and operations.

 Mitigation means to lesson or moderate the severity of actions or impacts.